 The early bird gets the worm.
 You’ve probably heard this proverb many times.
 Why?
 Because it’s really valuable to get an early start to your day.

-I’ve personally found it to be really beneficial to get up early…before my kids get up and the house gets loud…to do my BMP morning routine.
+I’ve personally found it to be really beneficial to get up early…before my kids get up and the house gets loud…to do my morning routine.
 There’s something special about waking up before your alarm clock (on purpose) to invest in yourself.

 Sound crazy?
 Let me try to convince you…